Lacrymology/states/shinken/doc/usage.rst

 Web UI
 ------

-After installing, you can login to the Shinken UI by using the account that is defined in :doc:`pillar` key ``shinken:users``.
+After installing, you can login to the :doc:`index` UI by using the account that is defined in :doc:`pillar` key ``shinken:users``.

-Click ``All`` section to see all notifications on shinken that include:
+Click ``All`` section to see all notifications on :doc:`index` that include:

 - ``CRITICAL``
 - ``WARNING``